keras-team/keras-io/guides/md/writing_a_training_loop_from_scratch.md

 <div class="k-default-codeblock">
 ```
 Start of epoch 0
-Training loss (for one batch) at step 0: 287.1071
+Training loss (for one batch) at step 0: 0.4807
 Seen so far: 64 samples
-Training loss (for one batch) at step 200: nan
+Training loss (for one batch) at step 200: 0.4289
 Seen so far: 12864 samples
-Training loss (for one batch) at step 400: nan
+Training loss (for one batch) at step 400: 0.6062
 Seen so far: 25664 samples
-Training loss (for one batch) at step 600: nan
+Training loss (for one batch) at step 600: 0.5791
 Seen so far: 38464 samples
-Training acc over epoch: 0.1225
+Training acc over epoch: 0.8666
-Validation acc: 0.0991
+Validation acc: 0.8798
-Time taken: 2.49s
+Time taken: 1.45s
 ```
 </div>

 <div class="k-default-codeblock">
 ```
 Start of epoch 1
-Training loss (for one batch) at step 0: nan
+Training loss (for one batch) at step 0: 0.5122
 Seen so far: 64 samples
-Training loss (for one batch) at step 200: nan
+Training loss (for one batch) at step 200: 0.4184
 Seen so far: 12864 samples
-Training loss (for one batch) at step 400: nan
+Training loss (for one batch) at step 400: 0.2736
 Seen so far: 25664 samples
-Training loss (for one batch) at step 600: nan
+Training loss (for one batch) at step 600: 0.5048
 Seen so far: 38464 samples
-Training acc over epoch: 0.0986
+Training acc over epoch: 0.8823
-Validation acc: 0.0991
+Validation acc: 0.8872
-Time taken: 2.00s
+Time taken: 1.11s

 ```
 </div>